 Light Foam Footbeds

-As a general rule, we don't recommend this style of footbed.
+As a general rule, we don't recommend this style of the footbed.
 Yes, they're cheap, but they can foster foot problems you want to steer clear of, such as plantar fasciitis.
-They might be fine as a locker room shower shoe, but beyond they are not ideal.
+They might be fine as a locker room shower shoe, but beyond that, they are not ideal.
 While we tested a few models with foam or partial-foam footbeds, those models more accurately fit into the next category, foot-molding footbeds.

-Point being, these are not the sandals that you want to wear on hikes or all-day excursions.
-Foot-molding flips are comfortable and more affordable than contoured models, but they're only ideal for general non-excessive use.
+Point being, these are not the sandals that you want to wear on long hikes or all-day excursions, mainly if you have some sort of oddity with your feet.
+Yes, foot-molding flips are comfortable and more affordable than contoured models, but they're only ideal for general non-excessive use.
 That said, they are a huge step up from their arch-abusing light foam cousins.
 If you don't want to shell out for a high-end flip, at least do yourself a favor and opt for a slightly more expensive and infinitely more comfortable foot-molding model.

-And while novelty footbeds are admittedly kind of cool, and they can be quite comfortable, but they also require the wearer to choose what qualities are most important.
+And while novelty footbeds are admittedly kind of cool and can be quite comfortable, they also require the wearer to choose what qualities are most important because they rarely give you the full package.
 Before purchasing one of these flips, be sure to ask yourself how you hope to use them.
-If it's just a morning at the coffee shop or something to slip on after a workout, the novelty footbed should do fine.
+If it's just a morning at the coffee shop or something to slip on after a workout, then it's probably okay.
 But if you plan to do more walking in your flips (even during around-town errands), be sure to look for something that provides a little more support and stability.

 Why We Suggest Contoured Footbeds